reiver/article-20250315/README.md

 # 1970s

 Nowadays, it is difficult for many to imagine a world where computing was rare or non-existant.
-And yet, that was what the world was like for most of the 20th century and before.
+And yet, for most people, that was what the world was like for most of the 20th century and before.

 If we could take a time-machine back to the mid- 1970s — ...